yoadg/yoadg.github.io/_wiki/network.md

 Networks can be characterized by physical extent or geographic scale, such as:
 - **Personal Area Network (PAN)** – a computer network used for communication among computers and different information technological devices close to one person.
 The reach of a PAN typically extends to 10 meters.
 A wired PAN is usually constructed with USB and FireWire connections while technologies such as Bluetooth (BT) and infrared (IR) communication typically form a wireless PAN.
 - **Local Area Network (LAN)** – a network that connects computers and devices in a limited geographical area such as a home, school, office building, or closely positioned group of buildings.
 Wired LANs are most commonly based on Ethernet technology.
 Wireless LANs are based on the IEEE 802.11 standard, known as WiFi.
 A LAN can be connected to a wide area network (WAN) using a router.
+- **Wide Area Network (WAN)** – a computer network that covers a large geographic area such as a city, country, or spans even intercontinental distances.
+A WAN uses a communications channel that combines many types of media such as telephone lines, cables, and airwaves.
+WAN technologies generally function at the lower three layers of the [OSI model](#osi-model): the physical layer, the data link layer, and the network layer.
 - **Backbone Network** – part of a computer network infrastructure that provides a path for the exchange of information between different LANs or subnetworks.
 A backbone can tie together diverse networks within the same building, across different buildings, or over a wide area.
 The Internet backbone is a massive, global system of fiber-optic cable and optical networking that carry the bulk of data between WANs, metro, regional, national and transoceanic networks.
-- **Wide Area Network (WAN)** – a computer network that covers a large geographic area such as a city, country, or spans even intercontinental distances.
-A WAN uses a communications channel that combines many types of media such as telephone lines, cables, and airwaves.
-WAN technologies generally function at the lower three layers of the [OSI model](#osi-model): the physical layer, the data link layer, and the network layer.

 ### Organizational Scope
 Networks are typically managed by the organizations that own them.
-We usually distinguish between:
+Organizational networks utilize the following technologies:
 - **Intranet** – a set of networks that are under the control of a single administrative entity.
 The intranet uses the IP protocol and IP-based tools such as web browsers and file transfer applications.
 The administrative entity limits the use of the intranet to its authorized users.
 Most commonly, an intranet is the internal LAN of an organization.
-- **Internet** – a global system of interconnected governmental, academic, corporate, public, and private computer networks.
-It is based on the networking technologies of the Internet Protocol Suite.
-The Internet utilizes copper communications and the optical networking backbone to enable the World Wide Web (WWW), the Internet of Things (IoT), video transfer, and a broad range of information services.
 - **Virtual Private Network (VPN)** – an overlay network in which some of the links between nodes are carried by open connections or virtual circuits in some larger network (e.g., the Internet) instead of by physical wires.
 The data link layer protocols of the virtual network are said to be tunneled through the larger network when this is the case.
 VPN enables host-to-network communication, which is analogous to connecting a computer to a LAN.
 This type of VPN provides access to an enterprise network, such as an intranet.
+- **Software-Defined Wide-Area Networking (SD-WAN)** – an automated, programmatic approach to managing enterprise network connectivity and circuit costs.
+It extends software-defined networking (SDN) into an application that businesses can use to quickly create a smart hybrid WAN.
+SD-WAN simplifies the management and operation of a WAN by decoupling the networking hardware from its control mechanism.
+It allows organizations to combine or replace private WAN connections with Internet broadband, LTE and/or 5G connections.